 learndirect is the UK’s leading distance learning provider.
 We help thousands of learners every year to get the qualifications they need to get great jobs.

-If you want to gain some additional qualifications to supe up your CV, we can help.
-We offer a wide range of online courses ranging from GCSEs and A Levels to vocational courses in education and health.
+If you want to gain some additional qualifications to supe up your CV and get ready for the interview stage, we can help.
+We offer a wide range of online courses ranging from GCSEs and A Levels to Access to Higher Education Diplomas and professional courses.